 Key transparency solutions help strengthen the guarantee that end-to-end encryption provides to private personal messaging applications in a transparent manner available to all.
 This technology underpins WhatsApp commitment and leadership in the security domain.

 WhatsApp is already hosting and operating an AKD for all of our users, regardless of the version or platform of the application you’re utilizing.
 Users who utilize the verify security code function will start to notice that the verification is automatic as this rolls out on Android in the coming months.
 This is an important mechanism that empowers security-conscious users to verify an end-to-end encrypted personal conversation quickly.

-A more technical deep-dive whitepaper that goes through potential attacks, additional details on data-flows and formats, and more will be released soon.
+Read the WhatsApp Key Transparency Overview whitepaper for a more technical deep-dive that goes through potential attacks, additional details on data-flows, and formats.